 Above: General architecture of the Resurs-P satellite.
 Copyright © 2009 Anatoly Zak

-Developed by TsSKB Progress in the city of Samara, the Resurs-P No. 1 (47KS) remote-sensing satellite was designed to provide high-resolution imagery of the Earth surface reavaling details as small as one meter in size.
+Developed by TsSKB Progress in the city of Samara, the Resurs-P No. 1 (47KS) remote-sensing satellite was designed to provide high-resolution imagery of the Earth surface revealing details as small as one meter in size.
 Resurs-P (where "P" stood for "prospective") would complement and ultimately replace in this role the Resurs-DK spacecraft launched in 2006.
-Both satellites were considered to be civilian cousins of a classified optical reconaissance spacecraft also developed by TsSKB Progress.
+Both satellites were considered to be civilian cousins of a classified optical reconnaissance spacecraft also developed by TsSKB Progress.
 The company's Soyuz-2-1b rocket was expected to orbit Resurs-P.

-Resurs-P was designed to carry three types of remote-sensing payloads for high-resolution, wide-angle and multi-spectral observations of the Earth surface.
-As a result, the spacecraft could photograph individual targets on the Earth surface, as well as long stretches of Earth surface extending as far as 2,000 kilometers.
+Resurs-P was designed to carry three types of remote-sensing payloads for high-resolution, wide-angle and multi-spectral observations of the Earth's surface.
+With its imaging cameras, the spacecraft could photograph individual targets on the Earth surface, as well as long stretches of Earth surface extending as far as 2,000 kilometers.
 The width of the shot would cover 38 kilometers of land during its pass, comparing to 27 kilometers for its predecessor.
-(562) Resurs-P could also image areas 100 by 300 kilometers during a single path and conduct stereo-imaging.
+(562) Resurs-P could also image areas 100 by 300 kilometers during a single pass and conduct stereo-imaging.

 For the first time the Russian satellite would carry so-called hyper-spectral system featuring 96 spectral channels in each of its two optical-electronic converters.
 (570)